Skip to content

 Gibraltar

-The Landlord and Tenant Act 1983 provides British common law protections.
+The Landlord and Tenant Act 1983 provides the primary legislative framework for tenants in Gibraltar.
 Contracts are in English, disputes go through the Rent Tribunal, and the Office of Fair Trading regulates estate agents.
+Agents are required to hold deposits in ring-fenced client accounts and return them within 15 days of the tenancy ending, with itemised deductions where applicable.

 Read our full guide to tenant rights in Gibraltar.